 April 2012: DCR Releases Final Landscape Designations

-The final version of the Landscape Designations for DCR Parks & Forests: Selection Criteria and Management Guidelines is now available.
+The final version of the Landscape Designations for DCR Parks and Forests: Selection Criteria and Management Guidelines file size 6MB is now available.
 This report includes not only the Management Guidelines, but also the final Landscape Designations – a series of maps are located at the end of the report in the Appendix.

 The Management Guidelines, without the final Landscape Designations, was presented to the DCR Stewardship Council on March 2, 2012 for their review and consideration.
 The final Landscape Designations have since been incorporated into the report.